bt7s7k7/UCPeM/README.md

 Operations:
-  install - Downloads and prepares all ports update  - Updates all ports prepare - Runs the prepare script for this package info    - Prints imports and config files of the current project link    - Recreates links for imported resources
+  install - Downloads and prepares all ports update  - Updates all ports prepare - Runs all prepare scripts in this project info    - Prints information about this project link    - Recreates all links to imports
 ```
-Run ucpem without arguments to view help.
+Run `ucpem` without arguments to view help.